ankit420420/Test1/README.md

         •	git commit –m <”commit message”>
         •	git pull

-    If updated code is pushed from repository then follow steps 1,2,3 agin is same
-   Order, else move to next step
+    If updated code is pushed from repository then follow steps 1,2,3 agin is same order, else move to next step

         •	git push

+    This pushes the project changes on github

 -----------------------------------------------------------------------------------------------------------------------------

 # To clone a GITHUB repository